es3n1n/paradigmctf.py/README.md

 - Make database stuff async
 - Get rid of blind exception catches
 - Migrate from requests to aiohttp fully
+- Spawned instances in docker backend aren't fully isolated from each other/orchestrator

 paradigm's original todo: